 View of The Massive Wood Fire Oven

-The interiors have been designed by Alexander Waterworth.
+Alexander Waterworth has designed the interiors.
 It is on the rustic industrial tip with a mix of bare brick and painted walls.
-With minimal decoration it is sparse.
-Quite a lot of reclaimed materials have been used in the process which includes the light fittings.
+With minimal decoration, it is sparse.
+Quite a lot of reclaimed materials have been used in the process, which includes the light fittings.
 You’ll find a mix of communal tables and a couple of booths.
 Downstairs is the bar area and the toilets.

 Industrial Style Interior

-It’s a nice place to hang out with a bunch of friends or a date and enjoy a perfect pizza.
-Clientele in this branch are nearby workers from creative and other industries.
+It’s a beautiful place to hang out with a bunch of friends or a date and enjoy a perfect pizza.
+Clientele in this branch is nearby workers from creative and other industries.
 The Covent Garden location is frequented by pre-theatre diners, tourists and people out shopping.
 Enjoy!

 Homeslice Pizza Restaurant Information

 Cuisine: Wood-fired pizza